jonascrevecoeur/airmax/lambda-ingestion/readme.md

 ## Environmental variables

-The lambda function depends on the following environmental variables:
+This lambda function depends on the following environmental variables:

 - DB_HOSTNAME: Host address of the MariaDB database
 - DB_PASSWORD: Password of the MariaDB database - TODO: Move this to a secret in the Secrets Manager